Skip to content

 After flying the site, PV Invest uploaded the captured imagery and GCP coordinates to 3Dsurvey for point cloud and orthophoto generation.

-Results – Calculating Volumes of Surface Subsidence
+Volume Calculation of Surface Subsidence

-Upon generating 3D point cloud and calculating an orthophoto in 3Dsurvey – acting as the basis for corrections and re-alignments – a local (country-specific) database was used for sourcing original documentation and pairing (overlaying) it with the digital orthophoto map to produce a topographic map.
+Upon generating a 3D point cloud and calculating an orthophoto in 3Dsurvey – acting as the basis for corrections and re-alignments – a local (country-specific) database was used for sourcing original documentation and pairing (overlaying) it with the digital orthophoto map to produce a topographic map.

 Faster Data Collection Leads to Better ROI